Nozdub/EnviroImpactTracker/README.md

 ## Future updates
 - Add more advanced metrics.
 - Find a usable price api that can return historical price data as well.
-- Build up a real time database of comparable data.

 ## Installation